jhdrn/myra/README.md

     const init = { hello: 'Hello!' }

-    // define the component passing the initial state and an "init"
+    // Define the component passing the initial state and a "setup"
     // function
     const MyComponent = myra.define<State, Props>(
         init,
-        // The "init" function takes
+        // The "init" function takes a `ComponentContext` argument ctx => {
-        (evolve, events) => {

-            // The 'events' argument is used to attach event listeners
+            // The context can be used to attach event listeners
             // for lifecycle events
             events.didMount = (props, domRef) => console.log('didMount')

+            // The context also holds the important 'evolve' function
+            // which is used to update the state and render the component.
             // This function will be triggered when the <p>-tag below is clicked
             // and update the state with a new 'hello' text const onClick = (ev: MouseEvent) =>
-                evolve({ hello: ev.target.tagName })
+                ctx.evolve({ hello: ev.target.tagName })

-            // The view must be returned as a function receiving the current state,
+            // The view must be returned as a function receiving the
-            // any props and any child nodes. return (state, props, children) =>
+            // current state, any props and any child nodes. return (state, props, children) =>
                 <p onclick={onClick}>
                     {state.hello}